Dakarakoso/Joke-Teller/README.md

 ## About The Project

 This is a random Joke Teller.
-In this project...
+In this project, I used a text-to-speech API to tell random jokes.
+When the users presses the button it will tell a programmer joke.

 ### Built With